Almost sure bounds for weighted sums of Rademacher random multiplicative functions: Upper bound

 for $x_i \in (X_{\ell-1},X_{\ell}]$ and $1 \leqslant j \leqslant J$ when $\ell$ is sufficiently large.
 At this point, we also let $j^*$ be the largest $j$ such that

+We choose this cutoff because it ensures that each $x_i$ has a large enough proportion of the sum covered by the martingale structure.
+The number of $j^* < j \leqslant J$ is $\ll \ell^K$.
 This will be important when it comes to bounding the first contribution over the very smooth numbers.
 A crucial point is that $j^*$ only depends on $\ell$.
-A possible direction for improving the almost sure upper bounds would be to completely decouples the $j$ from $i$ (so $y_J > X_\ell$ say), which would give far stronger control on the $j$ we are interested in.
+For future improvements, one might consider using prime ranges which depend on $i$ instead.
 Then we formulate a sequence of events $\mathcal{A}_{\ell}$, with the idea being to show that the probability of $\mathcal{A}_{\ell}$ occuring is summable in $\ell$ and then finally applying the first Borel--Cantelli lemma to obtain that the event $\mathcal{A}_{\ell}$ occurs at most finitely often, which is sufficient to prove Proposition \ref{key_prop}.
 We define

 We want to partition the event $\mathcal{A}_\ell$ according to the following decomposition of $M_f(x_i)$.

 We distinguish the two cases of $y_j$ on their size compared to $x_i$, where we have that $\frac{\log(X_\ell)}{\log(y_{j})} > \ell^{2K/\gamma}$ and $\frac{\log(X_\ell)}{\log(y_{j})} \leqslant \ell^{2K/\gamma}$.
 This allows us to define two new events: